 - 1. Fill out an application - 2.
 Sign up and attend both docent trainings - 3.
 Complete the Agreement Form / Liability Waiver - 4.
 Become First aid/CPR certified and keep current.
 Can be completed after docent training; ask us if you need help finding a course.
 We are happy to help! - 5.
-Apprentice on at least one LandPaths outing - 6.
-Commit to four enrichment workshops throughout the year
+Apprentice on at least one LandPaths outing with a staff member or current docent. - 6.
+Commit to 4 enrichment activities throughout the year